 Learning doesn’t stop after graduation day.
 Unfortunately, when it comes to professional development, most employees feel underserved by their employers: 70% report that they don’t have the training or resources needed to move their careers forward.

 Technology can play an important role in boosting your learning and development initiative.
 If you don’t already have one, consider implementing a Learning Management System (LMS).
 These platforms provide a platform for businesses to store, segment, and distribute learning materials.
-You’ll be able to load trainings, schedule instructor-led sessions, and run analytics on your learning initiatives.
-They also provide an easy way to roll out major, company-wide compliance initiatives, like anti-harassment or HIPAA trainings.
+You’ll be able to load training, schedule instructor-led sessions, and run analytics on your learning initiatives.
+They also provide an easy way to roll out major, company-wide compliance initiatives, like anti-harassment or HIPAA training.

 In addition to providing training to individual contributors, you should also focus your L&D efforts on managers.
 Developing leaders (especially new leaders) is crucial for your company’s success and benefits every level of the organization.
-Consider launching a coaching-certification program.
+Consider launching a coaching certification program.
 The best programs rely on roleplaying and even wrap up with a final certification process.

 If “NPS” sounds familiar, that’s for a good reason.
 The surveys have been used for decades in business circles and rely on asking participants one “ultimate” question: “What is the likelihood that you would recommend blank to a friend or colleague?”
 Respondents are asked to measure their approval on a scale of 0 to 10.
 Those who respond with a 9 or a 10 are considered “promoters,” and those who answer 0-6 are detractors.

 Beyond eNPS, there are other survey questions you can ask to get more targeted insights.
 Some of our favorite “strongly agree, strongly disagree” style questions preferred by HR professionals today include: